 Your subject line is what catches the user’s eyes.
 In case of a subscription confirmation email, it should speak clearly about the purpose of your email.
 Ask the subscribers to check their inbox and confirm their email, for example.

 Step 2.
 Create the confirmation message

-Don’t make your confirmation email a longread.
-Sating the key information will be enough, so simply explain the reason for writing and provide instructions on what to do next.
+Don’t make your confirmation email a long read.
+Stating the key information will be enough, so simply explain the reason for writing and provide instructions about what to do next.
 Here you can also inform your subscribers what kind of content they are going to receive or how often you are going to email them.

 Take a look at a confirmation email from Bershka; with a bit of text covering the information about the content users are subscribing to and a prominent CTA, the email looks really minimalistic.

 Besides, you can specify that users are receiving your message because they’ve indicated their email address on a particular website (remember to name this website).
-This way, you’ll avoid spam complaints and build a trustful relationship with the audience right from the start.
+This way, you’ll avoid spam complaints and build a trusting relationship with your audience right from the start.

-This is what Creately do in their confirmation email.
-Apart from the actual message, in the footer of the email, the company provides the reason for writing — user’s sign-up on their website.
+This is what Creately does in their confirmation email.
+Apart from the actual message, in the footer of the email, the company provides their reason for emailing — user’s sign-up on their website.

 Finally, you can also inform your subscribers what kind of services you provide, add video guides and tutorials to get started with your service, or evaluate the best features of your product.

 Another key element of your confirmation email is a smart call to action with the confirmation link.
 A CTA in such kinds of emails should specify what will happen next after the subscription.
 The users should get a clear idea that they will be added to your mailing list and receive your emails in the future.